sylenx02/Active-Directory-Simulation-/README.md

 - The aim for this project is to showcase my current Active Directory skills and planning, with the goal to create and maintain a structured and functional Active Directory setup for Northwind Traders Ltd.
 - (To view my project, click on the .odt file above and select "view raw".
-It should then begin an automatic downlaod of the word document).
+It should then begin an automatic download of the word document).